Prevention is Possible and Powerful!

+Prevention is Possible and Powerful!

-Information sessions and classes are forming now.
-Click the location name below to submit your contact information and a representative from the National Kidney Foundation of Michigan will get back with you to answer any questions you have and let you know of the dates and times of upcoming classes.
+Information sessions and classes are forming now!
+Click the location name below to submit your contact information and a representative from the National Kidney Foundation of Michigan will get back with you to answer any questions you have and will provide you with more information about My Choice. . .
+My Health.